numist/numi.st/post/2024/the-crash/index.md

 ### Impact

-The motorcycle's fork meets the car's rear tire, snapping the bars out of my hands with enough force to break the steering stop and damage the frame.
+The motorcycle's fork meets the car's rear tire, snapping the bars out of my hands with enough force to twist the frame.
 The front wheel locks up and my motorcycle becomes a catapult.

-My airbag vest deploys as I'm launched to the moon.
+My airbag vest deploys an instant after I take flight.
 I have time to savour how it restricts my neck's mobility as I return to earth.
-It's a hard landing and a pretty short slide.
-Not ideal.
+I take a hard landing and a pretty short slide.
+Not ideal[^ideal].

 ### Secure scene